2026-27 Catalog

 Prerequisites: CEE 170

-CEE 478 Toxic and Hazardous Wastes 3 Credits
+CEE 478 Hazardous Waste Treatment and Management 3 Credits

 Regulations for collection, transportation, disposal and storage of hazardous wastes.
-Containment systems, monitoring, types of liners, new and available technologies to eliminate or recover the hazardous components of the wastes.
+Containment systems, monitoring, new and available technologies to minimize, transform, destroy, detoxify and eliminate the hazardous components of the wastes.
+Environmentally benign processes and life cycle analysis.
+This course is a version of CEE 378 for graduate students, with advanced assignments.
 Students cannot receive credit for both CEE 378 and CEE 478.

 CEE 480 Independent Study 1-3 Credits